A lump has mysteriously appeared – weight gain or worry?

 “It sounds very fast?”
 I said nervously.

-“It’s supposed to be, the foetal heart beats at roughly 180 beats per minute, that’s double the heart rate of you or I. We actually worry if the heartbeat is slower.”
+“It’s supposed to be, the fetal heart beats at roughly 180 beats per minute, that’s double the heart rate of you or I. We actually worry if the heartbeat is slower.”
 The midwife then weighed and measured me and took some blood and I left, very relieved and excited to have heard my baby’s heart beating away.

 My midwife phoned me five days later.
 She needed to see me again apparently.